-The Fredericksburg Dog Mart is decendent from an event that was established in 1698 to facilitate trade between the Pamunky Indians and the settlers of what would become Fredericksburg.
+The Fredericksburg Dog Mart is descendent from an event that was established in 1698 to facilitate trade between the Pamunkey Indians and the settlers of what would become Fredericksburg.
 The Indians would trade their produce and furs for the English hunting dogs the settlers raised.
 The annual event continued until the start of the Revolutionary War.

-The event was moved to the Izaak Walton League Fredericksburg-Rappahannock Chapter Park in Spotsylvania County in the 1970's where it continues to the present day.
+The event was moved to the Izaak Walton League Fredericksburg-Rappahannock Chapter site on Herndon Road in Spotsylvania County in the 1970's where it continues to the present day.

 This year's Fredericksburg Dog Mart continues the tradition and is planned, as it is now for every year, on the last Saturday of September (this year to be held on Saturday, September 28, 2019).

 Please join us for the oldest dog event in the country!